-Mendix 7 is no longer supported unless you have Extended Support (for details, please contact Mendix Support).
-Mendix 7 documentation will remain available for customers with Extended Support until July, 2024.
+Mendix 7 is no longer supported unless you have Extended Support.
+Mendix 7 documentation will remain available until July 2024.

 Date Creation